-Cloud and DevOps in 2026 are no longer a strategy slide but an operational obligation.
-The German mid-market reality: Microsoft stack in the office, one data center in the basement, a second at a colocation provider, plus two or three SaaS tools whose data nobody has full sight of.
-When the hardware refresh is due, the ERP must be modernized, or the management board wants to become "AI-ready" — there is no longer any way around an honest cloud strategy.
-This guide shows what a well-founded cloud and DevOps journey actually looks like for a 50- to 500-person mid-market firm: from the first workload audit through migration patterns, Infrastructure-as-Code, the Kubernetes decision, CI/CD setup and observability, all the way to FinOps discipline and cloud exit strategy.
-With real prices, real tool versions, and no marketing fluff.
+In 2026, cloud and DevOps are no longer a strategy slide but an operational obligation.
+The reality for German SMEs: a Microsoft stack in the office, one data center in the basement, a second at a co-location provider, plus two or three SaaS tools whose data nobody fully keeps track of.
+When the hardware refresh is now due, the ERP has to be modernized, or management wants to become "AI-ready" — then there is no longer any way around an honest cloud strategy.
+This guide shows what a sound cloud and DevOps journey actually looks like for a 50- to 500-person SME: from the first workload audit through migration patterns, Infrastructure-as-Code, the Kubernetes decision, building CI/CD and observability, to FinOps discipline and a cloud-exit strategy.
+With real prices, real tool versions and no marketing fluff.

-Why cloud + DevOps are non-negotiable for SMBs and the mid-market in 2026
+Why cloud + DevOps are indispensable for SMEs in 2026

-The driving question is no longer "cloud yes or no" but "how cloud, at what pace, and with what operating model".
+The driving question is no longer "cloud yes or no", but "how cloud, at what pace and with what operating model".
 Three hard factors force the decision.
-First, hardware lifecycles: the typical mid-market firm last invested in 2019/2020, the maintenance contracts expire in 2026/2027, and new servers from German distributors are 30 to 50 percent more expensive than before the pandemic due to the semiconductor crisis.
-Second, personnel costs: a reasonable Linux administrator costs EUR 75,000 to EUR 95,000 plus overheads in southern Germany — a cloud platform with 30 workloads runs with 0.5 of that role, while an in-house data center requires 2 to 3 full-time roles just for patches, backups and hardware swaps.
-Third, software vendor drift: SAP, Microsoft, Oracle, Atlassian — all major application vendors are actively shifting to the cloud, on-premises licenses are becoming more expensive or being discontinued.
-Whoever still wants to run SAP on-premises in 2028 will pay a substantial premium versus RISE with SAP.
+First, hardware life cycles: the typical SME last invested in 2019/2020, the maintenance contracts expire in 2026/2027, and new servers from German distributors are 30 to 50 percent more expensive than before the pandemic due to the semiconductor crisis.
+Second, staffing costs: a decent Linux administrator costs 75,000 to 95,000 euros plus overhead in southern Germany — a cloud platform with 30 workloads runs on 0.5 of that position, whereas an in-house data center needs 2 to 3 full-time capacities just for patches, backups and hardware swaps.
+Third, software vendor drift: SAP, Microsoft, Oracle, Atlassian — all the major application vendors are actively shifting to the cloud, local licenses are becoming more expensive or being discontinued.
+Anyone still wanting to run SAP on-premise in 2028 will pay a clear premium over RISE with SAP.

-On the other side stand the typical mid-market brakes: a grown ERP with custom extensions, data-protection concerns from management, missing cloud competence in the team, and the legitimate worry about cost explosion.
-Exactly these points are addressed by a cleanly planned cloud and DevOps strategy: stepwise migration instead of big-bang, EU data residency by configuration, skill-up via accompanying coaching models, and a binding FinOps regime from day one.
-In 2026 the decision is therefore no longer whether, but how disciplined.
+On the other side stand the typical SME brakes: a grown ERP with custom extensions, management's data-protection concerns, a lack of cloud competence in the team, and the legitimate fear of cost explosion.
+A cleanly planned cloud-and-DevOps strategy addresses exactly these points: a step-by-step migration instead of a big bang, EU data residency by configuration, skill building through accompanying coaching models, and a binding FinOps regime from day one.
+So in 2026 the decision is no longer whether, but how disciplined.

 Cloud models (public, private, hybrid, multi-cloud) — when each makes sense